ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## FaunaDB

-FaunaDB is globally distributed, low-latency database, with native GraphQL support, that promises to be always consistent and always secure.
+[Fauna](https://fauna.com/) is globally distributed, low-latency database, with native GraphQL support, that promises to be always consistent and always secure.

 As a serverless database, FaunaDB allows our applications to access data "as a service".
 Contrary to more "traditional" relational databases, there's no need